 Weeds are considered an important biotic constraint to pasture management.
 Integrated weed management for pastures combines the use of complementary weed-control methods such as grazing, herbicide application, and mechanical and biological control.
 This publication concentrates on chemical control for specific cool-season weed species.
 Some of the most common troublesome winter weeds include buckhorn plantain, buttercup, Carolina geranium, common chickweed, curly dock, dandelion, henbit, musk thistle, and wild barley.
-Table 1 contains a number of herbicides with activity on winter pasture weeds.
+Table 1 at the end of this publication contains a number of herbicides with activity on winter pasture weeds.